reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 In the absence of the Same-Origin Policy, any website will be able to access the document object model (DOM) of other websites and allow it to access potentially sensitive data as well as perform malicious actions on other websites without requiring user consent.

-The following table shows URLs which the browser considers to be of same or different origin as the URL: `http://www.mydomain.com/mypage.html`:
+The following table shows URLs of a HTML page `mypage1.html` which the browser considers to be of same or different origin as the URL `http://www.mydomain.com/mypage.html` of the HTML page `mypage.html`:

 |URLs being Matched| Same Origin or Cross Origin| Reason |
 |-|-|-|